IDAES/idaes-pse/docs/technical_specs/model_libraries/power_generation/unit_models/phase_separator.rst

 Model Outputs:

 * liq_state, variables (flow_mol, enth_mol, and pressure), port name = liq_outlet
-* liq_state, variables (flow_mol, enth_mol, and pressure), port name = vap_outlet
+* vap_state, variables (flow_mol, enth_mol, and pressure), port name = vap_outlet

 Degrees of Freedom
 ------------------

-The waterflash model consist of nine variables and six constraints.
+The HelmPhaseSeparator model consist of nine variables and six constraints.
 By fixing the inlet state (self.inlet.flow_mol,self.inlet.flow_mol, and self.inlet.flow_mol) or three degrees of freedom, the system will be fully specified.